Positive $\mathrm{Ric}_2$ curvature on products of spheres and their quotients via intermediate fatness: Free biquotient actions

 These identifications allow us to translate left multiplication by $\spin{8}$ on $\spin{8}/\gg$ to the linear action of $\spin{8} < \so{8}\times \so{8}$ on $\sph^7\times \sph^7$.
 Similarly, we translate left multiplication by $\spin{7}$ on $\spin{7}/\su{3}$ to the linear action of $\spin{7}< \spin{8} < \so{8}\times \so{8}$ on $\sph^6\times \sph^7$.
 Then, in Proposition \ref{prop:maxtorus}, we determine a description of a maximal torus $\T^4$ (resp.\ $\T^3$) of $\spin{8}$ (resp.\ $\spin{7}$).
 Since the actions under consideration are linear, it is straightforward to determine when a circle subgroup $\sg^1<\T^4$ (resp. $\sg^1<\T^3$) acts freely; we do this in Theorem \ref{thm:free}.

 We then determine which $\sg^1$-actions extend to either an $\so{3}$-action or an $\su{2}$-action.
-For determining which $\sg^1$-actions extend to $\su{2}$ or $\so{3}$, we use the well-known representation theory of $\su{2}$ to first classify all possible $8$-dimensional real representations of $\su{2}$.
+For it we use the well-known representation theory of $\su{2}$ to first classify all possible $8$-dimensional real representations of $\su{2}$.
 Then, for each representation, we consider the action by the maximal torus, and determine if this action is free using Theorem~\ref{thm:free}.

+We will conclude this section by discussing certain Riemannian submersions and totally geodesic submanifolds related to our examples.
+In particular, in Subsection~\ref{subsec:S4} we will prove that $\sph^7\times \sph^7$, $\sph^6\times \sph^7$ and some of the quotient manifolds associated with the previously studied free isometric actions admit Riemannian submersions onto a round $4$-sphere.
+Finally, in Subsection~\ref{subsec:tg} we will show that the previously known simply connected manifolds admitting $\Ric_2>0$ metrics (namely, $\sph^k\times\sph^\ell$, with $k,\ell\in\{2,3\}$) arise as totally geodesic submanifolds of our higher dimensional spaces $\sph^7\times \sph^7$, $\sph^6\times \sph^7$ and some of their quotients studied in this section.